vincentlinzhu/sbhacksIX/README.md

 ![screenshot](screenshot.png)

-- Boulangerie is perfect for content creators create Q&A rooms for their public.
+- GiftShare is perfect for content creators create Q&A rooms for their public.
 - Admins can mark questions as answered, highlighted and delete questions.
-- Users can create and like questions.
+- Users can create and like gift suggestion posts.
 - Login with Google authentication.
 - To join rooms users need the rooms code, which can be clippboarded by the room admin.